SamDier/BOMoD.jl/README.md

 One simple function of `construct design` is used to generate all possibilities.
 The `order = true` indicated that order option is desired.
-The `getspace` function retrieves than all desired combination
+The `getspace` function retrieves than all desired combination.

 ````julia
 Cone_of_ice_ordered = constructdesign(Ice_flavours,2,order = true );